Shujun-He/Nucleic-Transformer-WebApp/README.md

 ## How to run
 Clone the repo to your local.
+This should be run on a Linux Machine.

 Before everything make sure that wave is ready.
 For instructions on installation: https://h2oai.github.io/wave/docs/installation/